FakeSmile04/hydra-cal/README.md

 iii.Diet Preference Settings:
 Users can adjust goals depending on whether they aim to lose, maintain, or gain weight.

+***3.Personal trainer***

+**a.Input & Logging Features:**

+i.Chatbot for hydration/calorie advice:
+Provides personalized real-time guidance on daily hydration needs and calorie intake based on user goals and activity levels.

+**b.Goal & Personalization Features**
+i.Client personal trainer with specilized trained data:
+Delivers tailored workout and nutrition recommendations using data trained on individual fitness profiles and progress patterns.

+***4.Food Scanner***

+**a.Input & Logging Features:**

+i.Image/text recognition app for scanning item history/components:
+Uses image and text recognition to instantly identify food items and analyze their ingredients, origins, and nutritional details.

+**b.Goal & Personalization Features**
+i.Knowledge about suspicious component in food/label.
+Detects and alerts users about potentially harmful or questionable ingredients in scanned food products.

+ii.Safety from harm in food
+Ensures user protection by highlighting health risks, allergens, or unsafe components found in food items.

+iii.Cultural taboo safety
+Flags ingredients that may conflict with cultural, religious, or dietary restrictions to support safe and respectful food choices.

 -
 -